MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 User A performs a delete operation on the following path:
 > MyLakehouse\Files\\***MyShortcut***

 In this case, **MyShortcut** is deleted from the Lakehouse.
-Shortcuts don't perform cascading deletes, therefore the files and directories in the ADLS Gen2 account *Foo\Bar* remain untouched.
+Shortcuts don't perform cascading deletes, therefore the files and directories in the ADLS Gen2 account *Foo\Bar* remain unaffected.

 #### Deleting content referenced by a shortcut